pitivi/pitivi/docs/attic/Building_with_Windows.md

 ### Adding GStreamer tools to the PATH

-You propably want to use ges-launch-1.0.exe and friends in the shell.
+You probably want to use ges-launch-1.0.exe and friends in the shell.
 To do this, add the dist folder to the PATH.

 In your bash profle: